Riya1802Lodha/Calculator/README.md

 This project demonstrates the development of a functional and user-friendly calculator app that can handle a wide range of mathematical operations.
 The emphasis is on providing a reliable tool for calculations, whether they are simple arithmetic tasks or complex scientific computations.

+If you come across any known bugs, please let me know.
+I would greatly appreciate your feedback.
+Feel free to share your thoughts, constructive criticism, or comments about my work.
+Contact me via email: 👉 riyalodha1802@gmail.com.
+Thank you!

 https://github.com/Riya1802Lodha/Calculator/assets/143609033/463a458d-5e5b-4b66-95f0-320ac29af1b2